Islam in Italy: Conquest of Sicily

 According to some sources, the conquest was spurred by Euphemius, a Byzantine commander who feared punishment by Emperor Michael II for a sexual indiscretion.
 After a short-lived conquest of Syracuse, he was proclaimed emperor but was compelled by loyal forces to flee to the court of Ziyadat Allah in Ifriqiya.
 The latter agreed to conquer Sicily, with the promise to leave it to Euphemius in exchange for a yearly tribute.
-To end the constant mutinies of his army, the Aghlabid magistrate of Ifriqiya sent Arabian, Berber, and Andalusian rebels to conquer Sicily in 827, 830 and 875, led by, amongst others, Asad ibn al-Furat.
+To end the constant mutinies of his army, the Aghlabid magistrate of Ifriqiya sent Arabian, Berber, and Andalusian rebels to conquer Sicily in 827, 830 and 875, led by, among others, Asad ibn al-Furat.
 Palermo fell to them in 831, followed by Messina in 843, Syracuse in 878.
 In 902, the Ifriqiyan magistrate himself led an army against the island, seizing Taormina in 902.
 Reggio Calabria on the mainland fell in 918, and in 964 Rometta, the last remaining Byzantine toehold on Sicily.